sizer99/PyCross/README.txt

   everything I've hit it with so far.

-  This has some heuristics to speed things up - it can solve a very cantankerous brute force 20x20 picross in half a second on a 4 year old CPU in --quiet mode.
-Otherwise most of the time spent is just printing the output.
+  This has some heuristics to speed things up - it can solve a very cantankerous brute force 30x3- picross in less than a second on a 4 year old CPU in --quiet mode.
+Most of the time spent is just printing the output.

 -= Input File Format =-